Chronic Pain Management

 Psychological Wellbeing

-Because chronic pain is often “invisible”, others may not understand our experience which can cause us to feel alone and invalidated.
-This may lead to us being more likely to lash out and withdraw from our loved ones, responsibilities, and things we used to find fun.
+Because chronic pain is often “invisible”, others may not fully understand our experience which can cause us to feel alone and invalidated.
+This may lead to us being more likely to feel hurt and misunderstood, to withdraw from our loved ones and responsibilities, and ultimately stuck in a cycle that makes it harder to cope.

 Pain Medication and Alternate Management Strategies